MP Estate Planning UK

 If the trust is created by a will and family home planning

-When a will creates a trust, the personal representative must set it up correctly and pay any tax due.
-Trustees then follow the will’s terms and act for beneficiaries.
+When a will creates a trust, the personal representative must set it up correctly as part of the estate administration and pay any IHT due from the estate before transferring assets to the trustees.
+The trustees then manage the trust in accordance with the will’s terms.

-SituationUsual treatmentPractical action
+SituationUsual IHT treatmentPractical action

 How to report HMRC IHT trust charges and meet deadlines